Eumaeus/croala-twiddle/intro.md

-# Using `hmt-twiddle`
+# Using `croala-twiddle`

 ## Introduction

-`hmt-twiddle` sets up a Scala build environment to facilitate interactive work with HMT data sets in an sbt console.
-To use it, start a console (`sbt console`), and from the console prompt load the script `loadhmt.sc`, like this:
+`croala-twiddle` sets up a Scala build environment to facilitate interactive work with a sample of the CroALa data set in an `sbt` console.
+To use it, start a console (`sbt console`), and from the console prompt load the script `loadcroala.sc`, like this:

-    :load loadhmt.sc
+    :load loadcroala.sc

 This loads all the code libraries you need, and creates two data objects:

 1. `corpus` : the complete HMT Greek text corpus.
-2. `orca` : an alignment of all critical signs with Iliadic lines

 This guide illustrates a few ways you can work with these objects.